ali-moradzade/db-vaccination-center/README.md

 # Features

 ## General Operations:
-- Siging up in the system
+- Signing up in the system
 - Signing in as a user
 - Signing in as a doctor
 - Signing in as a nurse